bob-foss/Slim-Hinged-Mini-Tablet-Netbook/README.md

     - [TK's Tree Style Tab Outliner](https://github.com/ToyKeeper/tktsto)
   - [Termux](https://github.com/termux)
   - WPS Office/Google Docs
   - Obsidian
 - I do not recommend opening up the keyboard itself.
 It's held together by glue and little plastic clips.
 Opening it up *will* break the plastic clips.

+### Final Thoughts
+- This project is a way to turn lightweight tablets into decently portable & effective computers.
-- You might also be interested in [MysteriousAlarm897's work]([url](https://www.reddit.com/r/LegionGo/comments/1mvnv84/converting_a_legion_into_a_laptop/)) on doing something similar with a Lenovo Legion Go.
+- For small form factor computing with more power, you might also be interested in [MysteriousAlarm897's work]([url](https://www.reddit.com/r/LegionGo/comments/1mvnv84/converting_a_legion_into_a_laptop/)) on doing something similar with a Lenovo Legion Go.
+Their first version included space extra batteries, but they also made a slimmer version.
+Mine is still skinnier though, lol.
+-